 Catch a taxi from the cruise terminal if the 15-minute walk into the centre of town is too far.
 Always negotiate the fare before starting out.
 Local buses are cheap and fun to use.
-If in town for longer than a day, rent an open-top jeep and drive yourself about.
+If in town for longer than a day, rent an open-top jeep and drive yourself around.

-La Casa de la Pasta - the best Italian food in Acapulco
+La Casa de la Pasta - the best Italian food in Acapulco.

-Zibu - a blend of Mexican and Thai food with great views of Puerto Marques
+Zibu - a blend of Mexican and Thai food with great views of Puerto Marques.

-Su Casa - a friendly restaurant with city views that serves Mexican cuisine and good seafood
+Su Casa - a friendly restaurant with city views that serves Mexican cuisine and good seafood.

 Grilled red snapper